iamarunchaitanyajami/acjpd-mongodb-sync/readme.md

   * Example :
     * ``acjpd_mongodb_push_data`` will help data to push to custom tables.
     * ``acjpd_mongodb_delete_data`` will help data to delete from custom tables.
+* Will this plugin works for WordPress Multisite?
+  * Yes
+* Will this plugin works for WordPress Single Site?
+  * Yes
+* Will this plugin works for WordPress WooCommerce?
+  * No for now, but we will be extending it in further versions.

 ## == Screenshots ==